haskellfoundation/HaskellSchool/en/lessons/basics/modules.md

 wrapIdentity = Identity
 ```

-There is only one piece of syntax that ever comes before module syntax; that is
+There is only one piece of syntax that ever comes before module syntax (aside
+from a haddock module declaration comment, haddock is discussed in a separate
-language extensions.
-We won't go over what they do here, but just so you are
+section); that is language extensions.
+We won't go over what they do here, but
-familiar this is what they look like.
+just so you are familiar this is what they look like.

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}